PrezBala/Project5API/README.md

 # Agile Planning

-This project was developed following agile principles, with a series of four sprints.
+This project was developed following agile principles, with a series of sprints.
 Each feature was prioritized and labeled as either "must-have," "should-have," or "could-have."
 We began by implementing the must-have features, followed by the should-have features, and finally addressed the could-have features if time and resources permitted.
 This approach ensured the delivery of a comprehensive website, with optional enhancements added based on capacity.

-The Kanban board, created using GitHub Projects, facilitated project management and can be accessed [here](https://github.com/users/PrezBala/projects/1/views/1).
+The Kanban board, created using GitHub Projects, facilitated project management and can be accessed [here](https://github.com/users/PrezBala/projects/2).
 For more detailed information on each task, simply click on the respective view.

 ![kanban](readme/kanban.png)